Jeff Foxworthy: Personal life

 Foxworthy met his wife Pamela Gregg at the Punchline in Atlanta, Georgia, and they married on September 18, 1985.
 They have two daughters, Jordan and Julianne.
 He is a noted hunting enthusiast, beginning when he was a teen hunting on his father's farm property in Central Georgia.

 Politics

 Foxworthy claims to keep his jokes apolitical and has criticized the memes circulating on social media that appear to show him making jokes at the expense of liberals in his stand-up.
 Despite this, he donated to the presidential campaign of George W. Bush, as well as the Republican National Committee in the 2000s.

 In 2012, Foxworthy endorsed Republican presidential candidate Mitt Romney.
+In 2015, he stated Donald Trump "was tapping into the American spirit".